junxit/us-congress-bills-116/bill.md

     - **(C)** develop plans to meet the objectives identified under subparagraph (B); and
     - **(D)** conduct flooding event preparedness planning and citizen education efforts with and through various State, local, and Tribal government agencies and other disaster management-related organizations.
   - **(2)** *Other staff* The Director may assign a responsibility set forth in paragraph (1) to such other staff as the Director considers appropriate to carry out such responsibility.
-- **(e)** *Placement with State and local emergency managers*
+- **(e)** *Placement with State and local emergency and floodplain managers*
-  - **(1)** *In general* In carrying out this section, the Director may place a service coordination hydrologist designated under subsection (a) with a State or local emergency manager, if the Director determines that such placement is necessary or convenient to carry out this section.
+  - **(1)** *In general* In carrying out this section, the Director may place a service coordination hydrologist designated under subsection (a) with a State or local emergency or floodplain manager, if the Director determines that such placement is necessary or convenient to carry out this section.
-  - **(2)** *Treatment* If the Director determines that the placement of a service coordination hydrologist with a State or local emergency manager under paragraph (1) is near a River Forecast Center of the National Weather Service, such placement shall be treated as designation of the service coordination hydrologist at such River Forecast Center for purposes of subsection (a).
+  - **(2)** *Treatment* If the Director determines that the placement of a service coordination hydrologist with a State or local emergency or floodplain manager under paragraph (1) is near a River Forecast Center of the National Weather Service, such placement shall be treated as designation of the service coordination hydrologist at such River Forecast Center for purposes of subsection (a).

 ## § 6.
 Improving National Oceanic and Atmospheric Administration communication of future flood risks and hazardous flash flood events